 When the ambient temperature is 85°C, the self-heating of the ICs can only raise the IC up to 40°C. If the IC gets to a higher temperature the IC is working outside of temperature range.
 For more details about self-heating, see the 48-V, 500-W Three-Phase Inverter with Smart Gate Driver Reference Design for Servo Drives design guide.

 The various methods of the various sensor types add a measurement error, which needs to be compensated from the ideal measurement.
 The smaller the error, the more power the three-phase inverter can supply before the system must turn off due to an over temperature error.
 In other words, the temperature sensor will limit your overall system’s apparent load capabilities without even looking at the gate driver, field effect transistors or any of the other factors affecting power-stage efficiency.
+This is why temperature sensor accuracy is so important.

 What does this mean for your design?
-Let’s use the smart gate driver reference design as an example and compare the temperature error of an NTC with the TMP235A2 temperature sensor.
+Let’s use the smart gate driver reference design as an example and compare the temperature error of an NTC thermistor with the TMP235A2 IC temperature sensor.
 First, how do you quantify the temperature error?

 For the NTC, it takes a little more time to calculate the error.
 Mathematical equations can generate a model that you can use to calculate the error in Celsius degrees.
 The equations can typically be found on the NTC datasheet or NTC application notes.
 With these equations, you can generate the curves representing the NTC model, as seen in the TMP6131 parameter simulator.